 Basil is an easy plant to grow from seed, and it’s best to start it indoors about 6-8 weeks before your last frost date.

-The basil seeds should be planted into a seed-starting soil and covered very lightly with about 1/4 of an inch of soil.
+The basil seeds should be planted into a seed-starting soil or potting mix and covered very lightly with about 1/4 of an inch of soil.
 Keep the soil moist at all times to ensure germination.
 Your seeds should sprout in about 5 days.

-Your basil seedlings will need to be kept under lights or in a sunny location indoors until the weather has warmed enough to plant.
-When daytime tempeartures are warm you can move your seedlings outside for a few hours a day to get acclimated to the sun and wind.
+Your basil seedlings will need to be kept under grow lights or in a sunny location indoors until the weather has warmed enough to plant.
+When daytime temperatures are warm and your basil seedlings have at least a couple of true leaves you can move your seedlings outside for a few hours a day to get acclimated to the sun and wind.

 When all threat of frost has past it is time to transplant your basil in your garden.
 Choose a spot that in the full sun, though basil will grow in partial shade.
 Your location should receive a minimum of 6 hours of sun per day.
-Plant your basil plants about 12-18 inches apart.
+Plant your basil plants about 12-18 inches apart in well drained soil.

 Basil need lots of water, so be sure to water during dry periods and mulch to help conserve and prevent water loss.